juliusikkala/MonkeroECS/README.md

 - Only depends on standard library
 - Events
 - Dependencies
-  - Components can depend on systems and other components which will be added automatically if not present already
+  - Components can depend on other components which will be added automatically if not present already
 - Flexible but simple-to-use foreach
 - Efficient multi-component iteration
 - Memory-efficient handling of tag components
 - Batched modification
+- Unit tests included

 In the interest of saving your time, here's a list of common game dev deal-breakers:
-- No tests included (for now)
-- Uses RTTI (not in components though) & STL & lots of templates
+- Uses RTTI (not in components though) & STL (std::vector only) & lots of templates
 - Some potentially slow-to-include standard library headers
 - Looking up individual components by entity id is logarithmic
 - Thread-oblivious